vmware-tanzu/spaces/spaces/README.md

     └── spring-cloud-gateway.yaml
 ```

-## Using OOTB YAMLs for profiles and traits
+## Using Tanzu provided YAMLs for profiles and traits

 Please refer to documentation for usage instructions.